 To learn more about the way the T cells are working in the body, an extra blood sample will be taken before the CAdVEC injection, before the CAR T cell infusion, and at week 1, 2, 4 , 6, months 3, 6, 9 and 12 after CAR T cell infusion.
 Thereafter every 6 months up to 5 years and then yearly for 15 years.
 Investigators will use this blood to see how long the T cells last and to look at the immune response to the cancer.
 Investigators may also obtain a tumor tissue biopsy before CAdVEC injection, between days 5 and 10 after infusion of the HER-2 CAR-T cells, and at the time tumor recurs.
-Buccal swabs (cheek scraping) and urine will be collected before CAdVEC injection, Days 2, 4 (or the day of CAR T-cell infusion), weeks 1 and 2 after CAR T cell infusion.
+Urine will be collected before CAdVEC injection, Days 2, 4 (or the day of CAR T-cell infusion), weeks 1 and 2 after CAR T cell infusion.

 This study will look at solid tumors (as a basket trial for any solid cancer) with HER2 positivity based on IHC